rahul-ve/rahul-ve/README.md

 ##  ⭐ About Me

-Hi, My name is Rahul, I work on data and ai projects.
+Hi, My name is Rahul, I specialise in data & ai solutions with experience in building and deploying platforms and applications on AWS and Azure.
 My [Linkedin](https://www.linkedin.com/in/rahulvemulapally/) profile has more details about my work experience.

-I specialise in cloud solutions with experience in building and deploying platforms and applications on AWS and Azure.

 ## 🔧🔨 Tools of the trade